oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/object-storage/object-storage.md

 This lab assumes you have:

-* An Oracle Cloud account
+* Completed *Prepare Environment* lab

 ## Task 1: Create a new Bucket

-You will organize your image library in a new object storage bucket.
+You will organize your image library in a new **Object Storage Bucket**.

 1. Step 1: Login into OCI

-    Login as a user who will manage your image library and also will perform the rest of activities in this workshop.
+    Login as a user who will manage your image library and will also perform the rest of activities in this workshop.

     Select your Identity Provider, **oracleidentitycloudservice** in this case, ...